ChaosDynamix/Arcadia/README.md

 <div align="center">
 	<h1>Arcadia</h1>
-	<p>Arcadia is a website that presents several personal guides for installing Arch Linux, Gentoo or NixOS.
+	<p>Arcadia is a website that presents a personal guide for installing Arch Linux on LUKS and UEFI.
 	</p>
 	<p>
 		<a href="https://chaosdynamix.github.io/Arcadia/">